 Matt: Ken, it’s good to be here.

-Ken: So the brothers Rego and their company burst on the scene with Urinetown, was moved from the Fringe Festival to Off Broadway and then to Broadway which I think probably the Fringe Festival a great success.
+Ken: So the brothers Rego and their company burst on the scene with Urinetown, as they moved from the Fringe Festival to Off-Broadway and then to Broadway which I think was probably the Fringe Festival’s greatest success.

 Ken: They also produced the revival of Frankie and Johnny which recouped in six weeks.

 Mike/Matt: Pretty fast.
 That’s true.
 Back in the old days.

 Ken: That’s not some Fox Fake news story.

 Mike: No, no, no. That was real.

 Ken: That’s true, currently developing the Sing for Broadway and now, a unique partnership with Hasbro to develop some of their brand and musicals some things including Monopoly.
 They’ve been producing partners on a ton of shows from The Vagina Monologues to Wicked and countless others and their entrepreneurial vision along the way saw space in the market, created a merch company, and well now, they outlet half of Broadway attendees with t-shirts and paraphernalia.
 And also there’s an Elfaba ornament, I just saw on a Christmas tree in the lobby here.
 So guy’s let’s start at the beginning, how did you get started with producing or even get bitten by the theatre bug?